BRAIN-Lab-AI/Enhanced-K-Replay/README.md

   - `prepro_data.py`: Dataset construction and formatting.

 ## Training Algorithm
 The Enhanced K-Replay model is trained using a mix of standard and knowledge-guided samples.
 The key steps of the training process are:
-## Training Algorithm

-The Enhanced K-Replay model is trained using a mix of standard and knowledge-guided samples.
-The key steps of the training process are:

 ### 1. Input: